cuddlyclara/FritzBoxCableChecker/readme.md

 # FritzBox Cable Checker

 This is a Tampermonkey script designed to analyze values on the "Kabel-Informationen" page of a FritzBox.
 It highlights important values based on the guidelines from [this source](https://debiandev.de/wp-content/uploads/2021/02/Bild-4.png).
+Currently, this only checks the values of the download stream.

 ## Installation